Georgia State Defense Force: Organization

-The Georgia State Defense Force is currently organized with a headquarters in Ellenwood, Georgia; four brigades with geographic areas of responsibility throughout the state; medical companies; a support brigade providing special skills augmentation; Training and Doctrine Command (TRADOC); and Opposing Force (OPFOR) Battalion; a Ready Reserve Command; and a Chaplain Corps (based on Army special branches religious support) with a Command Chaplain, Brigade Chaplain, Battalion Chaplain (UMT) Unit Ministry Team and a Chaplain Training Center.
-Each brigade and equivalent unit is commanded by a field grade officer (usually a colonel).
-The current chain of command for the State Defense Force at the state level is organized under three positions: The commander-in-chief (Governor Brian Kemp), the adjutant general (Major General Thomas M. Carden Jr.), and the Georgia State Defense Force commander (Brigadier General Mark D. Gelhardt Sr.).
+The Georgia State Defense Force headquarters is in Ellenwood, Georgia; The organization includes two regional commands for north and south Georgia, with geographic areas of responsibility throughout the state, a support unit, Training and Doctrine Command (TRADOC), Band and Chorus, Chaplain Corps, Judge Advocate Corps, Public Affairs Office (PAO), and a Ready Reserve Component.
+The current chain of command for the State Defense Force at the state level is organized under three positions: The state commander-in-chief, the state adjutant general, and the Georgia State Defense Force commander.